Taurini: History

 They were involved in Rome's wars against the Celts at the end of the 4th century BC.

 In 218 BC, they were attacked by Hannibal, who had allied with their long-standing enemies, the Insubres.
 Their chief town was captured by Hannibal's forces after a three-day siege.

 Culture

 The ethnic identity of the Taurini is unclear.
-They have been variously described as Celts, Ligurians, or Celticized Ligurians.
+They have been variously described as Celts, Ligurians, or more likely, Celticized Ligurians.